btenc/js-project-template/README.md

 - `Prettier - Code Formatter` VSCode Plugin
 - `ESLint VS Code Plugin` VSCode Plugin

-- Add config below to your VSCode settings.json to automatically lint and format on save.
+- Add config below to your VSCode settings.json to automatically lint with ESLint and format with Prettier on save.

 ```
 "editor.formatOnSave": true,